eea/eea.rancher.catalog/templates/converters/README.md

     rabbitmq.dead.letter.routingKey=workers-dead-letter-routing-key
 </pre>

-- For services jobExecutor and jobExecutorHeavy to be completely functional the following properties should be set:
+- For services jobExecutor, jobExecutorHeavy, syncFmeJobExecutor and asyncFmeJobExecutor to be completely functional the following properties should be set:
 <pre>
     converters_url
     converters_restapi_token